dirkpetersen/libnss-github/README.md

 ### configure

-all we need to do is to add redis entries to the passwd and group services in nsswitch.conf, we insert these entries right behind the systemd entries.
+All we need to do is to add `github` entries to the passwd and group services in nsswitch.conf, we insert these entries right behind the `systemd` entries.
 You might also find `compat`, ldap or `sssd` entries.
-Make sure that redis is the last entry.
+Make sure that `github` is the last entry at the end of each line.
+You can execute this command to take care of the change on stock Ubuntu:

 ```
 sudo sed -i -e "s/systemd/systemd github/g" /etc/nsswitch.conf